We Build Better Lives and Better Neighborhoods

 - All properties built before 1978 are required to have a visual Lead-Based Paint Inspection and must pass the inspection before loan approval

-- Click here to make sure the property is in the unincorporated area of Los Angeles County or in one of the HOP Participating Cities
+- The property is in the unincorporated area of Los Angeles County or in one of the HOP Participating Cities

 All HOP applicants must complete an eight-hour first-time homebuyer education seminar and obtain a Certificate of Completion from a HUD-approved facilitator.
 The LACDA must receive a copy of the certificate before the close of escrow.